 Long term effects

-- cause chronic bronchitis and permanent damage to the airways when smoked (particularly when smoked with tobacco)
+- upper respiratory tract cancers, chronic bronchitis and permanent damage to the airways when smoked (particularly when smoked with tobacco)

 - cardiovascular system damage (the heart and circulation)

-Babies whose mothers smoke cannabis in pregnancy (like those whose mothers smoke tobacco) are more likely to be born prematurely and at a low birth weight, probably mainly due to the fact that they smoke tobacco.
+Babies whose mothers smoke cannabis in pregnancy are more likely to be born prematurely and have a low birth weight, probably mainly due to the fact that they smoke tobacco.

 Cannabis and driving

 It is dangerous and illegal to drive under the influence of cannabis.
 Research suggests that a driver affected by cannabis is two to three times more likely to have an accident.

 Random drug testing of drivers for cannabis (an ‘oral fluid’ test) has been introduced in NSW.